Progress Report

 Feivelyn’s concepts for overhauled Telvanni Isles.

 The post-overhaul vision for the Telvanni Isles will iterate on the current look of the region, adding Sadrith mushrooms galore, plenty of sea life and coral, and magical dangers throughout the wilderness, as well as innumerable inhabited and abandoned Telvanni towers sprinkled all around.
+The region will also be expanded with the addition of many islands, the earliest of which to be released will likely be Olanar.

 Molag Ruhn